rioter00/Collab-Hub/docs/max.md

 ### 'Events'

-Events are different than the JS/Node context.
+Events are different from the JS/Node context.
 For the purposes of Collab-Hub, Events (capital-E) relate to instantaneous occurrences, like button presses, section changes (although you could use section values too), start/stop signifiers, etc.

 Events use a different but similar syntax.
 Events are stored on the server as an array.
 The array is sent to all connected clients whenever a new event is sent to the server.
 All events (currently) are sent to all connected clients.